All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Indivio – Video ad A/B testing

 Advertisers know that the best performing ads come from creating tons of variants and whittling them down to what works.
 That’s easy with text and images, but much harder with video.
 Indivio takes the work out of video ad optimization.
 It can use motion graphics instead of traditionally filmed video to make different versions of an ad for different locations and target customers.
-Indivio reduced Instacart’s cost per acquisition by 25%, and now it wants to optimize all the video ads on Facebook and Instagram.
-As ad spend shifts from television to social, plenty of brands will need help, and Indivio will charge them 5% to 10% to make sure their marketing resonates with our fast-moving feeds.
+Indivio reduced Instacart’s cost per acquisition by 25 percent, and now it wants to optimize all the video ads on Facebook and Instagram.
+As ad spend shifts from television to social, plenty of brands will need help, and Indivio will charge them 5 percent to 10 percent to make sure their marketing resonates with our fast-moving feeds.

 —